Forum Gallery Shop Sponsors Directory

 The rear door on both my Freelander and Discos used to suffer from this when the roads were heavily salted or I allowed road dirt to accumulate on the car (I'm not implying you don't wash you car MP!).
 The cure was a quick squirt of WD40 into the mechanism.

 The same thing happens with the fuel cap lock on my Defender and I only found out about that in the car park of the local Halfords AFTER I had bought a new lockable cap and a fellow Defender owner saw me struggling with getting the original cover unlocked and told me it was a common problem and solved not with a new cover but an occassional squirt of WD!
 One fuel filler cover was returned to Halfords for a refund and the original lock has continued to do it's duty for a further 3 years!
-A Carbon Footprint is the mark a lump of coal makes when it's dropped on the ground.
+2020 Pangea Green 1st Edition D240 New Defender 110 is here and loving it

 Post Reply Back to top